toggledbits/PluginTools/README.md

 ### How Actions Work

 When an action is invoked (for example, by the UI or `luup.call_action()` call), Luup will do the following:
-1. Using the serviceId, it will look to see if the action is defined;
+1. Using the service ID, it will look to see if the action is defined in the declarations loaded from the related service file (`S_.xml`);
-2. If the action is defined for the service, it will look in the device's implementation file (`I_.xml`) for an `action` tag in the `actionList` section that contains a matching `serviceId` and `name`.
+2. If the action is defined for the service, it will look in the device's implementation file (`I_.xml`) for an `action` tag in the `actionList` section that contains matching `serviceId` and `name` tags.
-3. If it finds it in the implementation file, it runs the Lua fragments in the `run` and/or `job` tags.
+3. If it finds a matching `action` in the implementation file, it runs the Lua fragments in its `run` and/or `job` tags.

-### Got It?

-At this point, you should know that the service file `S_PluginBasic1.xml` defines the state variables and actions that the plugin itself defines and maintains.
+At this point, you should know that the service file (`S_.xml`) defines the state variables and actions that the plugin itself defines and maintains.
 It would therefore be expected (by Luup) that the actions named in the service file have a corresponding implementation in the `actionList` of the implementation file (`I_.xml`).
 So hopefully you are now getting an idea of how interconnected these files are, and if you're a little confused, you are rightly so.
 It's just part of the learning curve, but don't worry, you'll get there.

+### Other Files

 There are a couple of other files in the PluginBasic package: `D_PluginBasic1.json` and `L_PluginBasic1.lua`.
 We'll cover these soon enough.
+For now, just know that the `D_.json` file contains the UI configuration to display the device's dashboard card and control panel interfaces, and the `L_.lua` file is a Lua module that contains the bulk of the plugin's implementation (this is where you will be doing the bulk of your work).

 ## Creating Your Plugin